 Some of the members of Dream Theater (and one from King Crimson) got together, jammed a lot and released two albums with the name Liquid Tension Experiment.

-, in the sense that I think of it: flowing from one song to the next, smooth etc. The songs are distinct, many different styles are covered and very little of it is smooth (though some of it is).
+It would be a stretch to call the album Liquid, in the sense that I think of it: flowing from one song to the next, smooth etc. The songs are distinct, many different styles are covered and very little of it is smooth (though some of it is).
 Styles and time signatures jump in the middle of songs and it's only after I heard the album a few times that I stopped thinking of these changes as abrupt.
 Scales go up and down and round and round, but I'm not qualified to comment on their complexity.
 The drumming is awesome and very impressive if you can keep count.
 These guys play awesome stuff.
 I no longer think of them or even Mike Portnoy (the drummer) as the best at this, but they're still far cleverer than me and so it's still a lot of fun to try and keep up with them.

 The word Tension suits the album pretty well, especially in the fast songs.
 I hold my breath whenever Acid Rain or Paradigm Shift plays.
 The word Experiment is kind of obvious and if you think of other albums by Dream Theater, you would think of the characteristic as obvious.